 The information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report on Form 10-Q, including information with respect to our plans and strategy for our business and related financing, includes forward-looking statements and information within the meaning of Section 27A of the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, which are subject to the "safe harbor" created by those sections.
 These forward-looking statements include, but are not limited to, statements concerning our strategy, future operations, future financial position, future revenues, projected costs, prospects and plans and objectives of management.
 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
-These forward-looking statements involve risks and uncertainties that could cause our actual results to differ materially from the results described in or implied by the forward-looking statements, including, without limitation, the risks set forth in the "Risk Factors" section of this Quarterly Report on Form 10-Q and in our other filings with the SEC.
-These forward-looking statements are applicable only as of the date on which they are made and we do not assume any obligation to update any forward-looking statements.
+These forward-looking statements, including, without limitation, the risks set forth in the "Risk Factors" section of this Quarterly Report on Form 10-Q and in our other filings with the SEC.
+These forward-looking statements are applicable only as of the date on which they are made, and we do not assume any obligation to update any forward-looking statements.